grymyk/itten/README.md

 # itten
-Digitalization Johannes Itten "The Art of Color"
+Digitalization Johannes Itten's book "The Art of Color".